Lung Cancer Screening Program

 What to Expect

-- Shared Decision Making Consultation: You will consult with our nurse coordinator to discuss the risks and benefits of participation.
-If you decide to participate, our nurse coordinator will schedule the exam.
+- Shared Decision Making Consultation: Your first appointment will be with our nurse coordinator, who will discuss the risks and benefits of lung cancer screening.
+If you decide to participate, we will schedule your CT scan at the location most convenient to you.

-- Low-dose CT Scan: You will have a low-dose CT scan.
-The scan itself takes five minutes.
+- Low-dose CT Scan: The scan itself is painless and takes five minutes.

-- Followup: If you require additional testing or treatment, our nurse coordinator will serve as a point person for streamlined communication and comprehensive care with our multidisciplinary team.
+- Followup: Our nurse coordinator will call if you require additional testing or followup and will serve as your point person for all communication and care from our multidisciplinary team.

 - Smoking Cessation: Our team will provide you with support and smoking cessation counseling.